mtrihoang/assortative-matching/README.md

 A typical project notebook has the following structure:

-* presentation of baseline article with proper citation and brief summary
+* Presentation of baseline article with proper citation and brief summary.
-* using causal graphs to illustrate the authors' identification strategy
+* Using causal graphs to illustrate the authors' identification strategy.
-* replication of selected key results
+* Replication of selected key results.
-* critical assessment of quality
+* Critical assessment of quality.
-* independent contribution, e.g. additional external evidence, robustness checks, visualization
+* Independent contribution, e.g. additional external evidence, robustness checks, visualization.